From Art Basel To The Met: Crafting Security For Art Fairs

 The Artful Combination Of Security Solutions

-Be it a museum, exhibition, or art fair, any event needs the provision of an expert security agency to employ a variety of defensive precautions.
+Be it a museum, exhibition, or art fair, any event needs the provision of an expert security agency to employ a variety of defensive precautions and security services.
 When securing items of high monetary value there are many low and high-tech options that security services use to their advantage.
 These include:

 - Motion detectors: That sounds an alarm if someone comes too close to a piece on display.
 Not only does it startle the person in question, but it also alerts security as to the breach.